coderigo/coderigo.github.com/_posts/2014-09-08-getting-started-with-docker-for-the-clueless.md

 All this confused me at first, which is why I needed a project to take on to understand it better (see later in this post).
 However, as I started to get it I found it helpful to think that docker is to application environments what [git](http://git-scm.com/) is to source code.

-# The main components and terminology
+# Main components and terminology

 Docker is targeted at Linux environments but works on other OSes via a virtual machine.
 Docker runs a **daeomn** (I've also read it referred to as the engine) on the host OS to manage containers created from images.
 Because I run docker locally on OS X, I followed their intallation [instructions](http://docs.docker.com/installation/mac/), which essentially set up a lightweight Linux VM ontop of which docker is run.
 This is managed by a little app called [`boot2docker`](https://github.com/boot2docker/boot2docker) which takes care of managing the VM and the **daemon**.